pluralsight/PSOperations/README.md

 * Unit tests!

 3 differences from the WWDC Sample code worth mentioning:
 * When conditions are evaluated and they fail the associated operation is cancelled.
-The operation still goes through the same flow otherwise, only now it will be marked as cancelled
+The operation still goes through the same flow otherwise, only now it will be marked as cancelled.
 * DelayOperation has a semaphore that waits in the execute function.
 This allows cancelling to work in all cases.
-* BlockOperations that have a mainQueue block to execute while execute with a semaphore that waits in the execution function.
-This allows canceling of the operation work while in the mainQueue closure.
+* BlockOperations that have a mainQueue block to execute have a semaphore that waits in the execution function.
+This allows canceling of the operation while executing the mainQueue closure.